d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

         return x
 ```

 At its core is the `add` method.
 It adds any block to the ordered dictionary of children.
 These are then executed in sequence when forward propagation is invoked.
-Let us see what the MLP looks like now.
+Let's see what the MLP looks like now.

 ```{.python .input  n=4}
 net = MySequential()